-Using the scripts provided in the implement subdirectory, the example design can be used to quickly get an Aurora 8B/10B design up and running on a board, or perform a quick simulation of the module.
+The example design can be used to quickly get an Aurora 8B/10B design up and running on a board, or perform a quick simulation of the module.
 The design can also be used as a reference for the connecting the trickier interfaces on the Aurora 8B/10B core, such as the clocking interface.

-When using the example design on a board, be sure to edit the <component name>\exdes.xdc file in the example\design subdirectory to supply the correct pins and clock constraints.
+When using the example design on a board, be sure to edit the <component name>\exdes.xdc file to supply the correct pins and clock constraints.

-Table 9-1: Example Design I/O Ports
+Table 6-1: Example Design I/O Ports